m-antis/weekly_timeblock_planner/README.md

 # Generate Time-Block Planner Pages

+If you use Mac, here is the original rpository by drewish!

 I'm a big fan of [Cal Newport's Time-Block Planner](https://www.timeblockplanner.com) but I didn't like having unused weekend pages and got tired of writing in the dates so I wrote this script to generate my take on it.
 It generates a PDF with a week's worth of 8.5 x 11 inch pages.
 You can take a look at a